 Advantages of having a Designer Baby

-- Allows couples who can’t conceive normally to have children
+- Allows couples who can’t normally conceive of having children

 - Allows couples to balance gender in their families